worldbank/counting-people-climate-risk/docs/reproducibility.md

 Citation: Russell (2024)

-“CCKP Environmental Stress Index (ESI) max 5-day heatwave” data was obtained from the World Bank Climate Change Knowledge Portal (CCKP) team who produced the dataset for this project.
+**CCKP Environmental Stress Index (ESI) max 5-day heatwave** data was obtained from the World Bank Climate Change Knowledge Portal (CCKP) team who produced the dataset for this project.
 The data are based on the ECMWF ERA5 reanalysis (Hersbach H. et al. 2017), which is distributed with an open license (CC BY 4.0).
 These ESI data files will be provided by the project team on request and are not available from the CCKP platform.
 The “median” version data files for return periods ranging between 5 and 100 years are required.

 The .nc format files (5 MB) should be saved here: `02.input/heatwave_cckp/`